nickbauman/cljgae-template/README.md

 ## License

-Copyright © 2016-2020 Peter Schwarz and Nick Bauman
+Copyright © 2016-2023 Nick Bauman and Peter Schwarz

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.